 It is illegal to sell or distribute any tobacco product or tobacco substitutes to anyone under 21 years old.
 It is also illegal for anyone to purchase on behalf of anyone under 21 years old (adults cannot buy for under 21 year olds.)

-Carding requirement: retailers must ask for ID from any person that is under 30 years old, and verify the person is 21 years of age or older by examining a driver's license or other government-issued photographic identification.
+Age to Ask for ID: Retailers must ask for ID from any person that is under 30 years old, and verify the person is 21 years of age or older by examining a driver's license or other government-issued photographic identification.

 Deny sales to anyone under 21 years old for FDA regulated products (SEE Restricted Products section).